CGI Security Documentation

 --with-httpd-user=USER

-define what userid the web server is running as - this is required
+Define what userid the web server is running as.
+This is required.

 --without-check-httpd-user